 Impact to the Yellowstone to Yukon VisionSite C and its massive reservoir is situated in Y2Y’s Peace River Break (PRB) priority area and located at the narrowest point in the entire Yellowstone to Yukon region.
 From Y2Y’s perspective, the project jeopardizes key wildlife populations and threatens our vision.

 Site C will form yet another barrier to wildlife movement in a region where industrial development is expanding so rapidly that it exceeds the pace of development in Alberta’s oil sands.
 And according to a Y2Y-commissioned expert report by biologist Dr. Clayton Apps, construction of Site C will threaten the future survival of several wildlife populations in the region.
 Read the full report.

-WHAT Y2Y IS DOINGY2Y is the leading voice for raising awareness for the impacts of the dam on the region and wildlife.
+WHAT Y2Y IS DOINGY2Y is the leading voice for raising awareness for the ecological impacts of the dam on the region and wildlife.

 Among other initiatives we have:

 - Commissioned a report and presented to the Joint Review Panel a scientific assessment of the impacts of Site C on wildlife habitat and movement;

 - Successfully nominated the Peace River to be declared B.C.'s Most Endangered River by the B.C.
 Outdoor Recreation Council;

 - Funded and supported our partners, who are also raising awareness to stop the dam.